pformoso-deus-ai/Notebooks/PRD.md

 # Product Requirements Document

 ## Overview
-This project implements a multi-agent system where agents collaborate through a shared knowledge graph generated via `LLMGraphTransformer`.
+This project implements a multi-agent system where agents collaborate through a shared knowledge graph generated via `LLMGraphTransformer` from the `langchain-community` package.
 The goal is to enable an architect agent (Arx) and a developer agent (D) to discuss, design, and implement software solutions.
 Agents will communicate using the Google A2A framework and persist symbolic knowledge to Neo4J.

 ## Objectives
 - Support Python **3.12**.